narbulut

 Within the MITRE ATT&CK framework, this attack is classified under the T1486 – Data Encrypted for Impact tactic.

-Why Traditional Backup Solutions Can’t Catch It?
+Why Can’t Classic Backup Solutions Catch It?

 There are concrete reasons why traditional backup and security products fail to detect this attack: